Thieurom/thieus-notes/pages/posts/2020-06-07_understanding-subscriber-in-combine.md

         receiveCompletion(completion)
         subscription = nil
     }

+    func cancel() {
+        subscription?.cancel()
+        subscription = nil
     }
+}
 ```

-We need to update method `mySink` as well:
+And don’t forget to update the `mySink` extension:
 ```
+extension Publisher {
+    func mySink(
-func mySink(receiveCompletion: @escaping (Subscribers.Completion<Failure>) -> Void, receiveValue: @escaping (Output) -> Void) -> AnyCancellable {
+        receiveCompletion: @escaping (Subscribers.Completion<Failure>) -> Void,
+        receiveValue: @escaping (Output) -> Void
+    ) -> AnyCancellable {
         let sink = MySink<Output, Failure>(
             receiveCompletion: receiveCompletion,
-        receiveValue: receiveValue)
+            receiveValue: receiveValue
+        )
         subscribe(sink)
         return AnyCancellable(sink)
     }
+}
 ```

-So that’s it.
-We complete reimplementing the `Sink` and `sink` of Combine.
-Sure the actual implementation is more complicated but it works for our learning purpose.
-All source code can be found [here](https://github.com/Thieurom/my-swift-playgrounds/tree/master/001-my-sink).
+## Wrapping Up
+And that’s it!
+We’ve re-implemented the core behavior of Combine’s `Sink` and `sink`.
+While the real implementation is more complex and handles more edge cases, our version captures the key ideas.
+Rebuilding components like this is a great way to deepen your understanding of Combine’s architecture.

+👉 You can find the full source code [here](https://github.com/Thieurom/my-swift-playgrounds/tree/master/001-my-sink).